Got dancing fever, but don't know where to begin? We've got the cure! To quote our friends up in Baltimore:

-Beginner lessons run from 8:30-9:00pm.
-We mostly teach Lindy Hop, and we typically alternate months between learning 6-count patterns and 8-count patterns.
+Swing 101 lessons run from 8:30-9:00pm on Wednesdays.
+We usually teach basic 6-count swing.
 If you've never danced before, we recommend you start with the Crash Course first before moving on to the weekly beginner lessons.

-Following lessons we host hour and a half of social dancing and practice time from 9:00-10:30pm.
+Following lessons we have an hour and a half of social dancing and practice time from 9:00-10:30pm.
 The absolute best way to learn to dance is to get on the floor and rock out!
 It's also a great time to interact with other dancers and ask questions.

 Cat's Corner is only $5/week, which covers both the lessons and social dance.
 For more information visit our Cats Corner Page.

 Our famous 4th Saturday dance has been going strong since 2009.
 Named after the Savoy Ballroom in Harlem, NY, this dance offers three hours of social dancing.
 We often invite dancers from Richmond, Lynchburg, Harrisonburg, and other nearby dance scenes.